Completing your application — Work and education details

 Education history tab

-In this section, you must list the universities, colleges or post-secondary institutions you attended, much like you listed your work experiences.
+In this section, you must list the universities, colleges or post-secondary institutions you attended, much like you listed your work experience.

-If you only completed high school and don’t have a post-secondary education, answer “No” to the first question.
+If you only completed high school and don’t have any post-secondary education, answer “No” to the first question.
 It won’t impact your IEC application.

 If you answer “Yes” to the first question, you must provide information on your post-secondary education: